South African Jewish Board of Deputies

-The South African Jewish Board of Deputies is an organisation formed in 1912 from the merger of the Board for the Transvaal and the Board for the Cape.
-It serves as the central representative institution of most of the country's Hebrew congregations, Jewish societies, and institutions.
-Where as other Jewish organisations oppose its support of apartheid and Zionist principles.
+The South African Jewish Board of Deputies (SAJBD) is the largest Jewish communal and civil rights organisation in South Africa.
+It was formed in 1912 from the merger of the Board for the Transvaal and the Board for the Cape.
+It serves as the central representative institution of most of the country's Hebrew congregations, Jewish societies, and institutions.It is affiliated to the World Jewish Congress.

-In 1992, Nelson Mandela conveyed a message to the board, publicly acknowledging South African Jewry's “particularly outstanding contribution” to his people's “struggle for freedom and social justice.”
+During much of the National Party rule, the Board adopted a policy of non-intervention, or neutrality towards the system of Apartheid.
+However, in 1985, it passed a resolution condemning apartheid.
+The Board has since expressed regret concerning its earlier stance of neutrality and has honoured Jewish anti-apartheid activists in its conferences.

+The Board has historically been Zionist.
+It has also historically supported a two-state solution, advocating for a negotiated settlement between Israel and a future Palestinian state.

 History

-Early history
+Early history (1898-1948)

+The board is predated by another Jewish communal organisation, the South African Zionist Federation (formed in 1898), and Dan Jacobson explains: "It is a measure of the enthusiasm of South African Jewry for the Zionist cause that it had a single body uniting its various Zionist groups some years before a similar body [SABJD] devoted to local affairs could be formed."

 In 1923, the board adopted a resolution in protest against immigration restrictions mostly targeting Jewish migrants.
 In response to the Quota Act of 1930 that would effectively deny Eastern European Jewish migration to South Africa, the board's secretary, Harry Carter, proposed a day of mourning and prayer on its day of enactment.

 In 1926, the board advocated for the end of discrimination against Jewish teachers that were not being seriously considered for positions in government schools.
 The following year the board advocated for the end of discrimination against Jewish students applying to certain schools in Johannesburg.

 In 1931, amid an economic depression in South Africa, the board launched a fundraising campaign to raise $150, 000 to benefit impoverished local Jewry.

 In 1940, the board condemned the “narrow and exclusively racial approach” of the recently formed Afrikaner Economic Institute, cautioning that such an approach would lead to boycotts.

 In 1948, the board condemned the withdrawal of US political support for the United Nations Partition Plan for Palestine.